michelllepan/weather-whimsy/README.md

 # weather whimsy

-reach out and grab the floating weather objects with your handsQ
+reach out and grab the floating weather objects with your hands!